lolminerxmrig/CSS/README.md

 # Captcha Solving Service

-deathbycaptcha and 2captcha and more for sales
+I sell deathbycaptcha and 2captcha and more accounts at the lowest price.

 https://t.me/amirq34